Accreditation of digital identity providers and services

 To be accredited, providers must demonstrate that the service/s they deliver meet the requirements of the:

-All application templates and guidance can be found on the templates and guidance web page.
+All application templates and guidance can be found on the forms and guidance web page.

 About the application form

-Providers seeking accreditation under the Trust Framework must complete the Digital Identity Services Trust Framework Authority application form.
+Providers seeking accreditation under the Act must complete the Digital Identity Services Trust Framework Authority application form.

-The form requires you to gather evidence to show your service meets the Digital Identity Services Trust Framework legislation regulations and rules.
+The form requires you to gather evidence to show your service meets the Digital Identity Services Trust Framework Act Regulations and Rules.
 It should be read and completed in conjunction with the Trust Framework Authority application guidance for providers.

 A quick checklist is also included, to support providers with their application.